 - Designating a larger portion of salary as a housing allowance will reduce a minister's federal tax liability; however, overestimating the housing allowance may cause a pastor to under report his or her taxable wages.
-This could lead to an underpaying of taxes by the minister. - A guideline for deciding what to exclude from taxable income is the lesser of the fair market value of the home furnished plus utilities, designated by the church for the home or the amount actually spent on housing.
+This could lead to an underpaying of taxes by the minister. - A guideline for deciding what to exclude from taxable income for the year is the lesser of the fair market value of the furnished home plus utilities; the amount designated for housing by the ordained minister the church or employer; or the amount actually spent on housing.
 The minister is responsible for documenting actual housing expenses. - A pastor cannot exclude more than his or her church designates, so the designated amount must at least be enough to cover the fair rental value of the dwelling, including utilities, etc., or the actual amount spent by the minister on housing in a year. - If the designated amount exceeds the lesser of the fair rental value and the actual yearly housing expenses, the pastor must report the excess as taxable income.